2 min read

 Being good at what you do is not enough – running a business as a self-employed professional requires you to have or build a full toolbox of complementary skills.

-Here are 8 of the most important skills you need to master for success.
+Here are eight of the most important skills to master for consulting success.

 1. Knowledge

 Good SEPs are super knowledgeable about what they do.
-You should have deep understanding and expertise in your industry or area, a lot of relevant experience, and a genuine passion and interest in making things better.
+You should have a deep understanding and expertise in your industry or area, relevant experience, and a genuine passion and interest in improving things.

 2. Communication